rim-osman/Data-Analysis-Portfolio/README.md

 Here is my CV in [pdf](https://canva.link/hctyckt72xe0wm0).

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is a repository to showcase skills, share projects and track my progress in Data Analytics / Business Intelligence related topics.